tmuzzin/PythonSQLGenerator/README.md

 # PythonSQLGenerator
-Simple Package for generating SQL from Dictionary Objects
+Simple Package for generating SQL from Dictionary Objects.
+Helpful when dealing with large tables with lots of fields.

 Example Insert:
 ```python